Albert L. Ireland: Canadian Air Force service

 In 1941, Ireland enlisted in the Royal Canadian Air Force (RCAF), beginning his military career.
-The United States had not yet entered the Second World War at the time he enlisted.
-Ireland desired to become a fighter pilot, but a sinus problem prevented him; he spent only nine months in the RCAF, leaving the service in November 1941.
+At the time, the United States had not yet entered the Second World War.
+Ireland desired to become a fighter pilot, but a sinus problem prevented him.
+He spent only nine months in the RCAF, leaving in November 1941.
 "After a few times in the air," he later remarked, "they discovered my sinus condition."

 U.S. Marine Corps service

 Five days after Pearl Harbor, Ireland joined the U.S. Marines.
 He spent 27 months overseas, serving as a machine gunner.
 He suffered his first wound in the Guadalcanal Campaign on January 23, 1943, when two pieces of shrapnel penetrated his back and lodged in his left lung.
 Ireland also contracted malaria during the Guadalcanal Campaign.

 Ireland received four more wounds in the Battle of Okinawa.
 His first Okinawa wound, shrapnel in the leg and right arm, occurred on April 16, 1945.
 On May 22, shrapnel struck him again, and on May 23, shrapnel hit his face.
 His final Okinawa wound was a sniper's bullet to the face on June 12, when two teeth were shot out.
 All of his Okinawa wounds occurred on Sugar Loaf Hill, where he served with the 1st Battalion, 4th Marines, 6th Marine Division.

 Ireland earned five Purple Hearts during his World War II service.
 Still carrying shrapnel in his lung, he returned to the United States in 1945 with full disability, spending a year as a Veterans Administration patient.
 Doctors advised surgery to remove half of his lung, but he refused the operation.
 He traveled to Arizona and, eventually, his lungs improved.
 Remarking on his recovery, Ireland later said: "I was only 40% disabled and the doctors said it was a miracle.
 I still have that piece of shrapnel in my lung."